-Susan has thirty years of experience working with nonprofits and donors, professional advisors and individuals who care about the world.
-She is a strategist who enthusiastically helps others create purposeful connections in areas of deep and abiding interest.
-Straight shooting and not afraid to go in deep, Susan helps people cross the bridge from how they want to be remembered to how they will be remembered, with a meaningful and lasting legacy.
+Susan has more than thirty years of experience working with individuals who care about the world.
+She is a strategist who intuitively helps people feel good about themselves, feel more confident, and enthusiastically helps others create purposeful connections in areas of deep and abiding interest.
+Straight shooting and not afraid to go in deep, Susan helps clients get Conscious, find Clarity, feel Confident, live meaningfully and create a lasting legacy.
+Susan is a Magician [Allegory Studios]-a transformer, and a Nurturer Voice [5 Voices]-a champion of people.
+These attributes define Susan's brand and using them allows her to work easily and quickly to help clients on the path to greatest success.

 As a speaker she is passionate and motivating and people thank her for inspiring them to take some action about something that has been on their mind.
 When the subject is philanthropy and creating positive change in our world, no audience is too small or too large for Susan; she's happiest when she feels a crowd's energy growing in interest and commitment to create positive change in the world.
 As a Philanthropy Advisor, she inspires people to understand their life’s experience and purpose and helps to transform that purpose into a philanthropic passion and plan.

 Susan offers another service line, Confident Fundraising, a fundraising coaching business to teach, guide and help nonprofit leaders get and stay on track towards higher income goals.
 Her specialty is personal fundraising coaching to help nonprofit CEOs learn how to solicit--overcoming the fear of asking, and help them attain ambitious goals that include building life-long loyal donor corps for worthy organizations.
 Susan offers a free mentoring program to teach her Confident Fundraising methodology to young professional colleagues.